RetronEletron/EmergeLibrary/README.md

 ## How do i create stage4's?

+Run everything as root below:

-I first mount the root partition at /mnt/gentoo and you go into that directory and run tar -cJpvf /path/to/output/tarball.tar.xz * and to extract you run tar -xJpf /mnt/gentoo/file.tar.xz
+I first mount the root partition at /mnt/gentoo and you go into that directory and run mksquashfs /mnt/gentoo file.sfs -b 131072 -comp xz and to extract you run unsquashfs file.sfs where the file is located.

 ## FAQ (Frequent asked questions)